cdalseth/Malicious-Encryption/README.md

 This is the repository for my Senior Capstone research on ransomware.
 - You can find the PDF of the paper in the main directory with the title *Ransomware__State_of_the_Field.pdf*
-- Also in the main directory are my presentation slides, titled *Ransomware-SOTF.pptx*
 - The LaTeX source code can be accessed via *src/main.tex*

 For this research, we were expected to write a paper on a topic of our choosing, covering the topic's history, technical aspects, and plausible future trends.
 The intention was not to be entirely comprehensive, but to take a complicated topic and try to deliver it in a top-to-bottom, digestible way.
 I chose to research ransomware, specifically crypto-ransomware, because it was a topic that I knew almost nothing about at the time and I was beginning to develop an interest in the security side of computing.
 Ransomware had been a hot topic in the previous few years, and I wanted to see how this type of malware operated.
 I enjoyed all of the time I spent researching this topic, and I feel the knowledge I gained benefits my understanding of techniques used by cybercriminals.